4 Must Know Options Expiration Day Traps to Avoid

 The majority of people trade American-style options.

-However, some investors prefer European-style options, so we want to make sure that everyone knows the differences between the American- and European-style options.
+However, some investors prefer European-style options, so we want to ensure everyone knows the differences between the American- and European-style options.

-Most options that you and I will trade are American-style options, and all the rules you already know apply to them.
-However, some options are European-style (and no, they do not trade only in Europe) which have slight variations.
+Most options you and I will trade are American-style options, and all the rules you already know apply to them.
+However, some options are European-style (and no, they do not trade only in Europe), which have slight variations.